 It gives your cat a gentle massage while brushing out debris, dirt, mats, tangles and loose hair.

-Which fluffy cat breed is your favorite and why?
+Which fluffy cat breeds are your favorite and why?
+Are you more of a white fluffy cat, fluffy black cat, or orange fluffy cat person?
 Share your story in the comments section here!

 - Yuill, C., DVM, MSc, CVH, “Grooming and Coat Care for Your Cat,” VCA Animal Hospitals, 2010.